-Course Title/Code SCIENTIFIC RESEARCH-I (RDO504) Course Type CORE L-P Structure 0-4 Credits 2 Course Objective To acquaint the researcher with the tools of research by exposing them to the mechanics of writing a research rep thesis/ dissertation. oort/ research paper/ Mapping CO1 Describe research and its impact.
-Employment CO2 Identify broad area of research, analyze, the processes and procedures to carryout research.
-Skill Development CO3 Use different tools for literature survey Employment CO4 Understand and adopt the ethical practice that are to be followed in the research activities.
-Employment CO5 work in groups with guidance Prerequisites (if any) N.A
+Course Title/Code SCIENTIFIC RESEARCH-I (RDO503) Course Type CORE L-P Structure 0-8 Credits 4 Course Objective To acquaint the researcher with the tools of research by exposing them to the mechanics of writing a reset thesis/ dissertation. earch report/ research paper/ Course Outcomes (COs) Mapping CO1 describe research and its impact.
+Employment CO2 identify broad area of research, analyze, the processes and procedures to carryout research.
+Skill Development CO3 use different tools for literature survey Employment CO4 understand and adopt the ethical practice that are to be followed in the research activities.
+Employment Prerequisites (if any)